Philo Farnsworth: Career

 In 1932, while in England to raise money for his legal battles with RCA, Farnsworth met with John Logie Baird, a Scottish inventor who had given the world's first public demonstration of a working television system in London in 1926, using an electro-mechanical imaging system, and who was seeking to develop electronic television receivers.
 Baird demonstrated his mechanical system for Farnsworth.

 In May 1933, Philco severed its relationship with Farnsworth because, said Everson, "it [had] become apparent that Philo's aim at establishing a broad patent structure through research [was] not identical with the production program of Philco."
 In Everson's view the decision was mutual and amicable.
 Farnsworth set up shop at 127 East Mermaid Lane in Philadelphia, and in 1934 held the first public exhibition of his device at the Franklin Institute in that city.

 After sailing to Europe in 1934, Farnsworth secured an agreement with Goerz-Bosch-Fernseh in Germany.
 Some image dissector cameras were used to broadcast the 1936 Olympic Games in Berlin.

 Farnsworth returned to his laboratory, and by 1936 his company was regularly transmitting entertainment programs on an experimental basis.
 That same year, while working with University of Pennsylvania biologists, Farnsworth developed a process to sterilize milk using radio waves.
 He also invented a fog-penetrating beam for ships and airplanes.

-In 1936, he attracted the attention of Collier's Weekly, which described his work in glowing terms.
-"One of those amazing facts of modern life that just don't seem possible—namely, electrically scanned television that seems destined to reach your home next year, was largely given to the world by a nineteen-year-old boy from Utah ...
+In 1936, Collier's Weekly praised Farnsworth's work: "One of those amazing facts of modern life that just don't seem possible—namely, electrically scanned television that seems destined to reach your home next year, was largely given to the world by a nineteen-year-old boy from Utah ...
 Today, barely thirty years old he is setting the specialized world of science on its ears."